How to perform a Value Chain Analysis (VCA)?

 - The activity has a high potential for creating distinctiveness

 Depending on the specific case, a variety of VCA tools can be applied.
-Below, the Business Model Canvas model for Intangible assets is shown with the specific steps to be taken under this approach.
+Below, the Business Model Canvas for Intangible Assets shows the specific steps taken under this approach.

-- Step 1.
-Create a Capital Inventory – Fill in 4-6 key resources in the box for each type of capital.
-This step helps move from abstract concepts around “capitals” to the unique set of resources that explain how your company creates value for your stakeholders.
+- Step 1 – Create a Capital Inventory.
+Fill in 4-6 key resources in the box for each type of capital.
+This step helps move from abstract concepts around “capitals” to a unique set of resources that explain how your company creates value for your stakeholders.

 - Qualitative – Assessments are a growing way of measuring intangibles and sustainability.
 These include stakeholder assessments (like Glassdoor and the Smarter-Companies diagnostics) and third-party assessments (like brand and sustainability ratings).
 The worksheet includes a sample of a five-point system that you can use to self-assess the capitals.

 - Financial – Financials can be a powerful way of measuring intangibles if and when data is available.
 These can include investment, revenues, costs, and profits.